 Meeting Agenda.
-The agenda must include the committee name, date, time, location of the meeting, and items that will be discussed.
+Per Council Rules, staff will publish agendas and packets six days prior to the meeting.
+The agenda must include the committee's name, date, time, location of the meeting, hybrid/remote instructions, public comment instructions, ADA contact information, items that will be discussed, and staff liaison email.
 A meeting exists when a quorum is present.
-If members are unable to be there in person, they may attend via telephone, internet, etc. All CAG Meetings are open to the public.
+If members are unable to be there in person, they may attend via telephone, internet, etc. All CAG meetings are open to the public.